open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/annotations.md

 | `kind`  | `SpanKind` | Span kind of the span | `SpanKind.INTERNAL` |

-You can set the attribute name from the 'value' element of the 'SpanAttribute' annotation:
+You can set the attribute name from the `value` element of the `SpanAttribute` annotation:

 | Name    | Type       | Description    | Default Value         |
 |---------|------------|----------------|-----------------------|